 In September 2016 Indian special forces carried out surgical strikes at 7 terrorist launch pads across the line of control (LOC) in POK.
 Read more….

 Surgical strikes require detailed and exhaustive planning.
 It needs to be carried out with absolute precision to achieve the objective of taking down targets with either no or minimal collateral damage.

 In an ideal world, there shouldn’t be a need for such operations as everyone should aim to live peacefully and let others live peacefully.
 No terrorism, no surgical strikes.
 However the reality today is far from ideal.

 There are many pearls of strategy from this surgical strike that corporations can learn and get better at launching major products in markets.
-Let’s focus on that aspect.
+In this article, Let’s focus on that aspect:

 The more you sweat in training, the less you bleed in combat.
 Richard Marcinko.

 To become agile, organizations should identify process and practices to continuously improve, enhance the products, optimize the organizational system, avoid short cuts, avoid local optimizing and strive for breakthrough innovations in products as well as processes.